Deven's Astrophotography GALLERY

 Iris Nebula (NGC 7023)

-The Iris Nebula is a dark, dusty reflection nebula illuminated by its central star It is approximately 1,300 light years away.
+The Iris Nebula is a dark, dusty reflection nebula illuminated by its central star.
+It is approximately 1,300 light years away.

 William Optics RedCat 51, ZWO ASI533MC Pro, Sky-Watcher Star Adventurer GTi.